Efficient Deep Learning with Decorrelated Backpropagation: Discussion

-In this work, we demonstrated a significant speedup in deep residual networks, which are state-of-the-art models for computer vision.
-In our follow-up work, we aim to explore the efficiency gains that can be obtained for other computational tasks and network architectures.
-Exciting prospects are the use of decorrelated backpropagation for deep reinforcement learning~\citep{Mnih2015,Schrittwieser2020} or training of foundation models~\citep{Bommasani2021}, both of which are notoriously resource intensive.
-We further expect that additional theoretical work on the optimal alignment of layer inputs combined with efficient low-level implementations will yield even larger gains in convergence speed.
+In this work, we demonstrated a significant speedup in deep feedforward neural networks, which are state-of-the-art models for computer vision.
+In follow-up work, we aim to explore the efficiency gains that can be obtained for other computational tasks and network architectures.
+Exciting prospects are the use of decorrelated backpropagation for deep reinforcement learning~\citep{Mnih2015,Schrittwieser2020} or training of generative models~\citep{Furfaritony2002,Gu2024,Bommasani2021}, both of which are notoriously resource intensive.
 Concluding, by demonstrating the efficiency of decorrelated backpropagation in modern deep neural networks, we hope to contribute to reducing the energy consumption of modern AI systems.